Maddog0057/local-code-server-tf/readme.md

 * Python 3.10
 * Ping, netcat, and a few other network utilities

-### The server will be available on http://localhost:8443/
+### The server URL will be provided as Terraform output

 ## Installation